-You may consider using iFrames as a tool to link to a separate website without risking creating duplicate content.
+You may consider using iframes if you want to use resources from another website without creating duplicate content.
 An iframe is part of HTML syntax.
-It stands for “inline frame.” iFrames allow you to embed another website in the code of your website, like a page within a page.
+It stands for “inline frame.”
+Iframes allow you to embed another website in the code of your website — like a page within a page.

-But since you use the content from another website, do you risk lowering your website’s SEO ranking?
-We’ll answer this question and more so you can choose to use (or not use) iFrames with confidence.
+Since you will be using the content from another website, will you be at risk of lowering your website’s SEO ranking?
+We’ll answer this question and others to help you decide if you should use iframes.

-You can create an iFrame by inserting code like the following:
+You can create an iframe by inserting this code:

 <iframe src=“URL of page being embedded”></iframe>